RajeshPandey057/RajeshPandey057/README.md

 <h1>Hi 👋, I'm Rajesh Pandey</h1>
-<h3>A passionate developer from India,Just sailing through infinit ocean of mordern technologies, learning and contributingmy tidbits here and there.
-Love working with latest trends in computer technologies Impressive communication skills and effective management.
-Technically sound and practically brilliant. .</h3>
+<h3>A passionate developer from India, Just sailing through infinit ocean of mordern technologies, learning and contributing my tidbits here and there.
+Love working with latest trends in computer technologies, Impressive communication skills and effective management.
+Technically sound and practically brilliant.</h3>
 <br/>
 <h3>Connect With me</h3>
 <p>